 - Maximum Connections

-Resource Type The type of the resource that you want to adjust.
-The following types are available:
+Resource Type The type of the resource that you want to upgrade.
+You can select one of the following resource types:

 - Click the ID of the instance.
-In the Instance Resources section on the Basic Information page, view the new resource configurations.
+On the Basic Information page, navigate to the Instance Resources section and view the current resource configuration.